murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### Distance and Range
 Everyone's distance to each other in combat is expressed in relative terms.
 - **Engaged**: At arm's length.
 You need to be *Engaged* with an opponent in order to make a Melee Attack against them.
 You can't make a Ranged Attack if you start your turn *Engaged* with an enemy.
 - **Nearby**: Within movement's distance. '*Across the room*.'
-You can make a Melee Attack against a *Nearby* target if your weapon has *Reach*.
+You can make a Melee Attack against a *Nearby* target if your weapon has *Reach*, or you can make a Ranged Attack.
 - **Far Away**: More than a single movement away. '*Across the field*.'
+You can only target opponents with a Ranged Attack.
 - **Distant**: So far away that you can't make out details.
 Ranged Attacks at *Distant* targets are *Impaired*.

-Using your movement in your turn can shift your relative distance up or down one category (so from being *Nearby* a monster to being *Engaged* with the monster for example, or moving from being *Far Away* from the main group of antagonists to being *Distant*).
-Using your action for extra movement allows you to shift an additional step.
+If you move during your turn, you can shift your relative distance up or down one category (moving towards a *Nearby* monster to *Engage* it, fleeing to get *Distant* from a *Far Away* archer).
+Using your turn's action for extra movement allows you to shift an additional step.

 ### Turn Order
-Combat rounds are around 10 seconds long, and every character on the same side takes their actions simultaneously.
+Combat rounds are around 10 seconds long, and every character on the same side of the fight takes their actions simultaneously.
 When it's your side's turn, everyone needs to declare what their character is going to do before any dice are rolled.
-After everyone has declared their actions, they all get resolved simultaneously.
+You're free to talk tactics and discuss schemes.
+After everyone has declared their actions, the results get resolved and all the dice get rolled at the same time.

-In a round, the player characters get to act first, followed by the opposing side(s).
+In a round, the player characters have their turn before the opposing side(s).

-If one of the sides surprises the other, they get to act before the other side gets to act.
+If one of the sides is surprised by the other before combat, they don't get to have their turn in the first round.
 If neither side is surprised, each player character needs to pass a CLA Save in order to act in the **first** round of combat.

 ### Your Turn
-When your side has its turn, you can declare movement and an action.
-You take your movement either **before** or **after** your action, you can't split it up around your action.
+When your side has its turn, you can declare whether you want to move and specify if you want to take an action.
+You move either **before** or **after** your action, you can't split it up around your action.

-Switching an *At Hand* and *Body* item around doesn't count as an action and can be done freely.
+Switching one *At Hand* and *Body* item around doesn't count as an action and can be done freely at any point.

 Actions include:
 - Making an attack and/or performing a Gambit